Review of Nelson's analysis of Bell's theorem: Nelson's analysis of Bell's theorem

-It is important to note that Eq. (\ref{eq:nonsignalling}) describes the probabillities which are given by quantum mechanics.
-This equation forbids in any theory that describes the quantum mechanics probabillities to send instantaneous signals to spacelike separated locations.
-In contrast Eqs. (\ref{eq:activeloca}) and (\ref{eq:activeloc2}) are not given by quantum mechanics and are violated by many hidden variable theories, such as Bohmian mechanics.
+It is important to note that Eqs. (\ref{eq:activeloca}) and (\ref{eq:activeloc2}) describe probabilities which are given by quantum mechanics.
+These equations forbids in any theory that describes the quantum mechanical probabilities to send instantaneous signals to space-like separated locations.
+In contrast Eqs. (\ref{eq:activeloc}) and (\ref{eq:activeloc2-1}) are not given by quantum mechanics and are violated by many hidden variable theories, such as Bohmian mechanics, where the measurement of individual outcomes at one station can influence another outcome at a separated station.

-Because quantum mechanics does not contain Eqs. (\ref{eq:activeloca}) and (\ref{eq:activeloc2}), it does not forbid an explanation of its outcomes with a model that violates causality.
+Because quantum mechanics does not contain Eqs. (\ref{eq:activeloc}) and (\ref{eq:activeloc2-1}), it does not forbid an explanation of its outcomes with a model that violates causality in the sense of special relativity.
 Someone who strictly insists on the relativity principle could therefore view quantum mechanics as an incomplete theory.